This Easy Instant Pot Pepper Steak is a delicious 30-minute dinner idea packed with bell peppers, sirloin steak and a tasty soy-pepper sauce!

 - 1 tbsp olive oil

 - 1 yellow onion, thinly sliced

 - 12 oz sirloin steak, sliced into 1/2 inch pieces

 - 1/4 cup low sodium soy sauce

 - 1/2 tsp black pepper (double it if you want it spicy!)

 - 3 green onions, chopped

-- Add olive oil, steak, soy sauce, honey, rice vinegar, garlic, black pepper, water and jasmine rice to the Instant Pot in that order, gently pushing rice underneath the liquid as much as possible but not stirring.
+- Add olive oil, onions, steak, soy sauce, honey, rice vinegar, garlic, black pepper, water and jasmine rice to the Instant Pot in that order, gently pushing rice underneath the liquid as much as possible but not stirring.

 - Serve garnished with green onion and sesame seeds.
 Enjoy!